zarf-dev/proposals/0035-feature-flags/README.md

 ...

 // With takes a context and a slice of one or many flags, setting the context on each.
-Duplicated flags will not error and are treated as idempotent.
-If flags are duplicated with different fields, the value from the "latest" flag at the tail slice will take precedence and merge over the prior field.
+Duplicated flags will not error
+// and are treated as idempotent.
+If flags are duplicated with different fields, the value from the "latest" flag at the
+// tail slice will take precedence and merge over the prior field.
 The value of the field is not compared.
-TODO Example [{name: "foo", version:  }] func With(ctx, []Flag) (context.Context, error) { ... }
+// TODO Example [{name: "foo", version:  }] func With(ctx, []Flag) (context.Context, error) { ... }

+// DISCUSS: Instead of merging two flags and taking the latest, should we instead treat flags as a unique set, and error
+// if passed a duplicate flag?
 ```

 #### IsEnabled()